Big Pharma may have to reveal government deals in WHO's draft pandemic rules

 The draft document also proposes a peer-review mechanism to assess countries' pandemic preparedness, as well as better universal health coverage, more domestic funding on preventing and tackling pandemics, and better access for WHO to investigate outbreak origins.

-Lawrence Gostin, a professor at Georgetown Law in Washington D.C. who follows WHO, said the accord could be a gamechanger and redress the "unconscionable" hoarding of vaccines seen during COVID-19.
+Lawrence Gostin, a professor at Georgetown Law in Washington D.C. who follows the WHO, said the accord could be a game changer and redress the "unconscionable" hoarding of vaccines seen during COVID-19.

 The treaty has been described as a once-in-a-generation opportunity to strengthen global health rules by WHO Director-General Tedros Adhanom Ghebreyesus.